Seleucid Dynastic Wars: Diodotus' rebellion

-War in Palestine
+War in Judea

 It was at this point that the importance of the semi-independent states, like Judea, became apparent.
 Jonathan Apphus, as a former friend of Alexander Balas, and despite his brief alliance with Demetrius, eventually joined Diodotus to battle against Demetrius II.
 Jonathan was given leave by Diodotus and Antiochus to raise an army and campaign against the generals of Demetrius in Palestine.
 Simon Thassi, Jonathan’s brother, was made Strategos, or governor, of the territories from the Egyptian border up to Tyre, though most of the non-Jewish Palestinian cities remained loyal to Demetrius.
 Gaza which had initially declared for Demetrius at some point defected, but ultimately joined neither side, attempting to exert a degree of neutrality in the civil war.
 Meanwhile Jonathan campaigned throughout the southern regions of the Seleucid kingdom.
 Ascalon submitted to him and he eventually besieged Gaza, it was at this point that Demetrius sent an expedition southward to counter him.

 The Demetrian army engaged Jonathan at Tell Hazor, south of the sea of Galilee.
 Jonathan fell into a trap, but his army fled before later rallying southwards.
 Despite this victory, the Demetrian generals did not pursue him.
 In the meantime, Simon, with his own force forced the settlement of Beth Zur to surrender to him and later occupied Joppa.
 At this point the Demetrian army was recalled northward.